-Colleague tickets are short use tickets (7 days maximum) that staff can provide to visiting colleagues.
+Colleague tickets are tickets that individual staff can provide to visiting colleagues.
 The member of staff who issues the ticket is responsible for the visitor's network usage - the ISSS rules apply.
 Academic visitors staying in Cambridge for more than a month should normally obtain a Raven password rather than using the ticketing system.

-To create a colleague ticket, go to the Lapwing Console and log in using your CRSid and Raven password.
-Select the Tickets tab and then Add New Ticket.
+To create a colleague ticket, go to the Console, and log in using your CRSid and Raven password.
+Select the Colleague Tickets tab.

-Complete the required information then select the + button from Save/Cancel.
-You can now choose to send the information to them by email or SMS, to delete the ticket or to print it out and give it to them in person.
-Note that if you choose to send the email to yourself, or another member of the University, it is advisable to use the full address not just the CRSid - e.g.
+Complete the information for Created For Valid From and Valid Through then select the + button under Password to generate a random password.
+You can now choose to send the information to them by email or SMS, to delete the ticket, or to print it out and give it to them in person.

-Tickets may be issued by members of the group of "Lapwing wireless network administrators" for the institution concerned; this is a group within the Lookup directory whose membership is determined by the institution.
+Tickets may be issued by members of the "University Wireless Service Admin Group" for the institution concerned; this is a group within the Lookup directory whose membership is determined by the institution.
 As well as individual tickets there is provision for bulk issuing of tickets for an event such as a conference.
 The period of validity is fixed at issue; it is also possible to set a duration of validity from first use.

-To issue tickets, authorised users should go to the Lapwing Console and log in using their CRSid and Raven password.
+To issue tickets, authorised users should go to the Console, and log in using your CRSid and Raven password.

-The process for this is identical to that in Short-term colleague tickets above, with the exception that an administrator can issue a ticket with a longer life-span.
+The process for this is identical to that in Short-term colleague tickets above.
 However, note that tickets are really intended to be short-term; academic visitors staying in Cambridge for more than a month should normally obtain a Raven password rather than using the ticketing system.

-The Lapwing system provides for the creation of large batches of user tickets.
-To create an event select the Events tab and then the Add New Event button.
-Complete the form (inline help is provided), then select + to save the event.
+The system provides for the creation of large batches of user tickets.
+To create an event select the Events tab and then the Click here to create a new event link.
+Complete the form (inline help is provided), then select the Save button to save the event.
 Note that you cannot change the number of tickets for an event after you have saved the event - if you find that you need to create more tickets for the same event you will need to create a new event (probably with a name related to the original).